WebKit/Documentation/docs/Getting Started/ContributingCode.md

 ## Coding style

 Code you write must follow WebKit’s [coding style guideline](https://webkit.org/contributing-code/#code-style-guidelines).
+Some components have additional conventions beyond the project-wide style.
+For Web Inspector (`Source/WebInspectorUI/`), see the [Web Inspector Style Guide](../Deep Dive/Web Inspector/StyleGuide.md).

 You can run `Tools/Scripts/check-webkit-style` to check whether your code follows the coding guidelines or not (it can report false positives or false negatives).
 If you use `Tools/Scripts/webkit-patch upload` to upload your patch,